VidKein/Geo-assistant-v1.0/README.md

   - COLUMN A - fill in any
   - COLUMN B - point number (filling options number 141801 or extenso EXT-306(480901), EXT-336(550401))
   - COLUMN C - type of work (filling options with a letter (type of work n-level survey, t-tacheometric survey))

+  3. Name of the work location:
+    * Add
+    * Delete
-  3. Working with points:
+  4. Working with points:
     * Adding
     * Editing
     * Deleting
-  4. Point type codes/coordinate system:
+  5. Point type codes/coordinate system:
     * Adding
     * Deleting
-  5. Importing points as a list
+  6. Importing points as a list

   Importing a list of points using .csv, .txt format files.